armory/spinnaker-kustomize-patches/README.md

 Even though you can configure Armory in a single `SpinnakerService.yml` file, the advantage of using patch files is that each config section is its own file, with a `kustomization.yml` file that uses the patch files to build a deployment file.
 The Kustomize approach provides readability, consistency across environments, and maintenance manageability.
 See the [Managing Configuration](https://docs.armory.io/docs/installation/operator/#managing-configuration) section of the Spinnaker Operator docs for details and examples.

-The advantage of using `deploy.sh` is one-click installation of the Armory Operator in `cluster` mode and Armory.
-You don't have to read several pages of documentation, configure a manifest, and execute several commands to install Armory - `deploy.sh` does it all!
+This repo provides one-click installation of the Armory Operator (`cluster` mode) and Armory via the `deploy.sh` script.
+You don't have to read the Armory Operator documentation before you start, configure a manifest, or execute several commands to install Armory - `deploy.sh` does it all!
 Additionally, this repo has many example patch files that you can easily modify to match your environment - no more creating YAML files from scratch!

 ## Disclaimer